md-zaman/kubernetes/Notes.md

         iii.
 Path Based LB
         iv.
 Host based LB
         v.
 Ratio based LB
     b.
-Load Balancing
+Charges for Load Balancing
-        Cloud provider will charge you for each every service type. for each Static IP.
+        Cloud provider will charge you for each and every service type. for each Static IP.

 As a kubernetes user you can create an ingress resource and what kubernetes told to different load balancers like:
     - Nginx